 The amount of life insurance coverage you need can diminish over time.
 If your children are grown and your mortgage is paid off, perhaps you only need a small payout to cover final expenses when you die.

-What is your experience with or opinion on dropping life insurance?
+What is your opinion on dropping life insurance?
 Share your thoughts by commenting below or over on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.